New Paragraph

 Chuck Butler – Stop The Presses

-For string quartet (press), heavy metal band (government), soprano saxophone (left-wing pundit), and French horn (right-wing pundit)
+For string quartet (the press), heavy metal band (government), soprano saxophone (left-wing pundit), and French horn (right-wing pundit)

 Freedom of Assembly